New Paths to Organizational Control: Polly LaBarre, Top Innovation Speaker

 ABOUT POLLY LABARRE: AUTHOR, CONSULTANT & SPEAKER

 POLLY LABARRE is a partner at Management Lab, a global management consulting firm, a writer, and popular keynote speaker.
 Polly has been committed to helping organizations become more resilient, innovative, and inspiring since her days as founding member at Fast Company magazine.
 She is co-author of the bestselling book Mavericks at Work: Why the Most Original Minds in Business Win which has been published in 16 languages.
 Polly's fresh organizational and leadership strategies embolden and equip leaders at every level to make a meaningful impact and lead change in their organizations.
-Polly has a reputation as a top speaker on innovation and change.
+Polly has a reputation as a top speaker on leadership, organizational culture, innovation and change.

 About Tony D'Amelio